satori-com/satori-video-sdk-cpp/docs/using_sdk.md

 To Video bot is defined by two callbacks:

 - image callback - is used to perform processing of rendered video stream frames.
   As a result of frame processing, video bot send messages to Satori RTM with analysis result/debug or control messages.
 - (optional) control callback - is used to configure video bot during startup or influence its operation while it works.
 If it is defined, then it is always called at the start with `configure` message.
 The content of configuration message can be changed by using `--config <inline_json>` or `--config-file <json_file_name>` bot runtime arguments.

 Video Bot library currently comes in two flavors
-- (default) OpenCV - image callback receives prebuilt `cv::Mat` object ready to be supplied to plentora of OpenCV algorithms.
+- (default) OpenCV - image callback receives prebuilt `cv::Mat` object ready to be supplied to plethora of OpenCV algorithms.
 - raw image buffer - image callback receives raw bytes and library has not OpenCV dependency.
 Selected by specifying `SatoriVideo:with_opencv=False` conan option.

 To define video bot, define callbacks, register bot descriptor, and pass control to video bot main function:

 ```c++